To protect human health and the environment, NIH works to assure compliance with statutes and regulations governing chemical substances under the

 Successful decommissioning activities at NIH:

-Information regarding the materials used research or maintenance activities within an NIH owned or operated facility is often held by the active or current users.
+Information regarding the materials used, research, or maintenance activities within an NIH-owned or operated facility is often held by the active or current users.
 It is vital that the decommissioning team have an opportunity to interview the active users while their knowledge is fresh and current.
 Notification to the Decommissioning Program early in the space change, move or termination of operations processes is the only means to ensure that essential resources are enacted.
+Contact

 Who is responsible to pay for costs associated with decommissioning?

 Depending on the age of the facility and length of time since renovation of the space the overall cost associated with decommissioning can be relatively low (survey only, no hazards found) compared to the renovation project budget (costs associated with construction and commissioning).
 Decommissioning can be extensive at times requiring a substantial budget for larger projects (floor level or entire building).
-Obligation to the facility user vary by situation, but typically the costs are shared between ORF and ICs depending upon the origin of the materials (research related or facility related).
+Obligation to the facility users vary by situation, but typically the costs are shared between ORF and ICs depending upon the origin of the materials (research-related or facility-intrinsic).
 The contamination introduced through research specific activities are often a liability to the research entity or IC.

 How do ensure my location or project is decommissioned?

 For more information, contact the Decommissioning Program within the Division of Environmental Protection: